oblac/jodd-site/content/madvoc/10+injection.md

     }
 ~~~~~

 Above code shows several injection features.
-First, property \'data\' is
-defined just as class field (no setter/getter).
-Then, it shows that
-*Madvoc* performs implicit type conversion to the target type.
-This is
-done using [`BeanUtil`](/beanutil), Madvocs bean manipulator.
-Then, second property shows how its setter will be invoked during the
-injection and will change the injection value.
+First, property `data` is defined just as class field (no setter/getter).
+Notice that *Madvoc* performs implicit type conversion to the target type.
+Ssecond property shows how its setter will be invoked during the injection and will change the injection value.

 ### Entity mapping